VectorSpaceHQ/RFID-Access/client/README.md

 A Angular application for managing RFID access control systems.

-## 🚀 Quick Start (Development)
+## 🚀 Quick Start (Development only)

 ```bash
 cd server
 ./dev_start.sh
 ```

-If the server is already running, you can start the client with
+If the server is already running, you can start the client (Development only) with

 ```bash
 npm start